whittlbc/flask-react-be/README.md

 2. Download and install [PostgreSQL](https://www.postgresql.org/download/).

-3. Create a new user and new database for this app (substitute your user and db names, accordingly):
+3. Create a new user and new database for this app:

 ```
-$ createuser -s myuser
+$ createuser -s flask-react-be
 ```
 ```
-$ createdb -O myuser mydb
+$ createdb -O flask-react-be flask-react-be
 ```

 4. Clone this repo: